Skip to main content

 Cool characters might walk with their head held high, and creepy characters might walk erratically.

-When it comes to movement, we unconsciously copy body language from our conversation partners—IF we like them.
+We unconsciously copy body language from our conversation partners—if we like them.

 Mirror their movement and walking styles.